Skip to content

 Examples / @xmachines/play-tanstack-solid-router-demo

-Solid + @tanstack/solid-router demonstration of the Play architecture with TanStack router integration.
+Solid + @tanstack/solid-router integration demo for the XMachines Play architecture with actor-authoritative routing.

 What This Demonstrates